In 1976 the iconic original painting for the Jaws book cover and movie poster went missing. Was it lost, stolen, or carelessly thrown away? If this...

 Who doesn’t love Friends?
 Without a doubt, it is one of the most watched and most loved TV series in history.
 We all know about this group of best buds and their hangout spot, Central Perk.
-Huge coffee mugs, a variety of sweets, a decoration that reminds of granny’s house.
+Huge coffee mugs, a variety of sweets, a decoration that reminds us of granny’s house.
 It has something intimate and cozy, right?
 But, have you ever noticed the gallery wall behind the famous orange couch that keeps changing throughout the seasons?
 Let’s see the art in Friends.

-Burton Morris is the artist whose works appear the most throughout the ten seasons.
+Burton Morris is the artist whose works appear the most throughout the 10 seasons.
 The first contact between the artist and the producers happened when David Schwimmer (aka Ross) wore a t-shirt with one of Morris’ designs on the setting.

 The producers contacted Morris and so began their creative collaboration.
 Depictions of a steaming coffee cup, the Statue of Liberty and other images that refer to American culture exist on the gallery wall of Central Perk throughout the course of the show.

 Burton Morris was born in 1964 in Pittsburgh, Pennsylvania, USA.
-He holds a degree of fine arts from the Carnegie Mellon University.
+He holds a degree in fine arts from Carnegie Mellon University.
 He has created the artworks for the United States Olympic Team, the 38th Montreaux Jass Festival, the 2010 FIFA World Cup etc. Also, he has done commissions for Chanel, Perrier, Absolute Vodka, Rolex, Kellogg’s, Ford, Coca-Cola, and other big enterprises.

 For the 25th anniversary of the show, Burton Morris, in collaboration with Warner Bros Inc. held an exhibition with all of his famous pieces that appeared on the show and several new ones, inspired by the occasion.
 The exhibition took place from September 19 to October 16, 2019 in New York.